patchamama/The-last-book-page/README.md

 ### Design

-For the design of the site we have opted for simplicity and few colours to achieve good visibility of the content with good contrast.
+For the design of the site I have opted for simplicity and few colours to achieve good visibility of the content with good contrast.

 #### Wireframes